jamesdgriffin/Events/events_app/README.md

 - Only the event owner can modify the event itself or add people to the invite list.
 DONE
 - Events have an invite list.
 DONE
 - People on the invite list can view the event, respond and comment.
 - Responses and comments are associated with the event and with the invitee who responded or commented.
+DONE
 - Users can make multiple comments on a single event, but a new response overwrites the old one.
 - Event owners can add invitees to the invite list.
+DONE
 - When they do so, they’ll be given a link to share with invited users.
+DONE
 - Invitees can delete their own comments.
 - Event owners can delete any comments on their events.
 - Users can upload a profile photo.